By Rupesh Kumar

 Introduction :-

-The share market is a place where ownership of companies is bought and sold.
+The share market is where people buy and sell ownership of companies.

 In India, shares are mainly traded on: